Bionus/imgbrd-grabber/index.md

 ## Contact
 If you have any questions about the program, found a bug and don't want to use the github issue tracker, or anything, you can contact me by mail in French or in English at [bio.nus@hotmail.fr](mailto:bio.nus@hotmail.fr).
 Please prefer using Github's built-in issue tracker though, as the answer to your question or problem might help other people!

-## Compilation
-If you want more info about compilation steps, see the [Compilation](https://github.com/Bionus/imgbrd-grabber/wiki/Compilation) wiki page.

-### Linux
-Just run the `build.sh` file that you can find at the root of the repository.

-### macOS
-See the [macOS compilation](https://github.com/Bionus/imgbrd-grabber/wiki/Compilation#macos) instructions for compiling Grabber on macOS.